How to Forgive Your Spouse

 Try to understand: Try to understand why your partner did what they did.
 Start from the assumption that he or she isn’t a bad person, but may have done something bad.
 What could they have been thinking?
 What could have happened to make them do what they did?
 What could they have felt as they did it, and what did they feel afterward?
 How do they feel now?
 It is not that you are trying to make excuses for or condone bad behavior, but are instead trying to understand it.

 Try to remember the love: You formed a relationship in the first place because you had (and may still have) loving feelings for each other.
-Consider that these feelings are still present though conflicted at this time.
+Consider that these feelings may still be present though conflicted at this time.
 You may be too hurt to be in touch with any warm feelings when you are jammed with anger and resentment.

 Try to begin again: Recognize that many things have happened between the two of you, both negative and positive.
 Try to look ahead with an attitude of compassion and reconciliation.
 Remember all this is predicated upon the assumption that your partner is asking your forgiveness and is willing to do whatever it takes to get it.